gwpachlatko/anything-goes/_posts/2022-06-05-windows11-review-options.md

 <p>Anyway, <abbr>KDE</abbr> Plasma 5 may look familiar, but, precious reader, be warned: It is not the least demanding desktop environment there is in the Linux world.
 You will probably be amazed at the abundance of unexpected opportunities suddenly unfolding before your eyes, but prepare for moments when you will have to keep yourself from hysterically yelling at your screen. <abbr>KDE</abbr> Plasma 5 is what the Windows Shell wants to become, once it’s eventually done growing up.</p>

-<p>Long story short, I would recommend to start out with GNOME (<abbr>GNU</abbr> Network Object Model Environment) — or, perhaps even <abbr>XFCE</abbr>.
-As luck would have it, the operating system that, I think, behaves most similar to Windows (at the time of writing) happens to ship with the GNOME shell (no worries, you may switch to <abbr>KDE</abbr> or any of a plethora of other <abbr>DEs</abbr>, whenever you please and feel confident enough — of course, you may also switch back at the next boot) — GNOME 42, to be precise.</p>
+<p>Long story short, I would recommend to start out with <a rel="external" title="go to the home page of The GNOME Project" href="https://www.gnome.org/">GNOME</a> (<abbr>GNU</abbr> Network Object Model Environment) — or, perhaps even <a rel="external" title="go to the home page of the XFCE Project" href="https://www.xfce.org/"><abbr>XFCE</abbr></a>.</p>

+<p>As luck would have it, the operating system that, I think, behaves most similar to Windows (at the time of writing) happens to ship with the GNOME shell (no worries, you may switch to <abbr>KDE</abbr> or any of a plethora of other <abbr>DEs</abbr>, whenever you please and feel confident enough — of course, you may also switch back at the next boot) — GNOME 42, to be precise.</p>

 <h3>Image Size and Installation</h3>